-Since most of us don’t have access to Mary Poppins or a luxury spa vacation (I wish!), how are we supposed to cope when we feel exhausted, frustrated and just plain overwhelmed?
+Since most of us don’t have access to Mary Poppins or a spa vacation (I wish!), how are we supposed to cope when we feel exhausted, frustrated, and overwhelmed?
 The answers may be simpler than you think.
-Here’s what works for me.

 1. Pretend it’s raining

-As a SAHM, I’m usually psyched to get out of the house.
-But some days, especially when I’m tired, the thought of finding everyone’s shoes, packing the diaper bag with all the essentials, applying suntan lotion to wiggly kids and strapping them into their car seats just feels overwhelming and not worth it.
+I’m usually psyched to get out of the house.
+But some days, finding everyone’s shoes, packing the bag, applying sunscreen to wiggly kids, and strapping them into car seats doesn’t feel worth it.

-The excitement of an unfamiliar puzzle or Lego set, plus a simple craft we can do together around the kitchen table, easily fills the morning.
-After lunch, it’s time for a movie—a long one!—and then before you know it, Daddy’s home.
+The excitement of a new puzzle or building blog set, plus a simple craft we can do together around the kitchen table, easily fills the morning.
+After lunch, it’s time for a movie—a long one!—and then before you know it, they’re finally in bed.

 2. Write it down

 Do you ever feel like you’ll never get it all done?
 Do you worry you’re forgetting something crucial, like that permission slip that was due yesterday or the science fair that’s—uh-oh—tomorrow?